-With the Access Account you have the buying power of a Visa debit card plus you get to choose if you need an overdraft, cheque book or deposit.
+With the Everyday Access Account you have the buying power of a Visa debit card plus you get to choose if you need an overdraft, cheque book or deposit.
 This lets you personalise your everyday banking account to suit you.
-Plus, if your balance reaches a certain level, you can start gaining interest earnings.

-What are the features of the Community First Access Account?
+What are the features of the Community First Everyday Access Account?

 Customer owned credit unions are able to provide Australians with the same banking features as the larger banks do.
 Look at transaction accounts from a few different banks and compare their features with what Community First offers to see which one is able to give you the most benefit: